rhysf/Diamond2GO/README.md

 * test_enrichment.pl : Used to calculate functional enrichment.
 Note: q-value calculation can be slow on large datasets. d2go_out.processed in an outfile of d2go.pl and subset.list is a text file or id's of interest (i.e., a subset of the ids for the sequences in d2go_out.processed).
 Note: there are other parameters that may be useful when running this script.

 ``perl /util/test_enrichment.pl -a d2go_out.processed -b subset.list``

+## Updates

+* 8th July 2025.
+Uploaed a new wrapper script that attempts to run all commands to make a new d2go database file from scratch: make_new_database.sh